Floaters or Sinkers?

 Since I went into the matza ball manufacturing business in 1987, I have discovered that the difference between floaters and sinkers is how much air and water the batter contains.
 You can get extra air into batter by using club soda instead of water, or by separating your eggs and whipping the whites separately.
 Letting a matza ball batter stay longer in the fridge will generate a softer matza ball, more likely to float, because the matza meal takes up more water.
 I have made matza balls without chicken fat.
 I have made low-cholesterol, egg-whites-only matza balls.
 Low-salt is very easy.
 One thing you can’t leave out, though, is some form of protein to bind the batter.
 Leave out the egg, and you will only get gook.

 For sanitary fabrication of matza balls, use two teaspoons.
 For speed, a cookie dough scoop dipped in water works well.
 For perfectly round matza balls, you have to form them with your own two (wet or oily) hands.
 I have studied many recipes and here include one recipe for ‘floaters,’ which I made today, and one for ‘sinkers.’
-These floaters have been made, cooled, and frozen, which makes me nervous, but I have eaten other peoples floaters that have been treated this way, and they are fine. (editor’s note: the matza balls were left out on the counter to thaw about 4 hours before they were put into hot soup, and they were fine)
+These floaters have been made, cooled, and frozen, then left out on the counter to thaw about 4 hours before they were put into hot soup.

 1 box Manishewitz matza ball mix (both envelopes)